 If you own a rabbit, you already know how delightfully cuddly and entertaining they can be.
 There’s almost nothing more endearing than watching a rabbit binky and knowing they are literally leaping for joy as your pet.

 Rabbits are prey animals, meaning other animals hunt them for food.
 That’s why keeping your rabbit in an indoor play area is the safest way for them to get exercise when they’re out of their cage.
 But that doesn’t mean you can’t take them outside for a little fresh air every once in a while.
-And, with a little patience, you can leash and harness train your rabbit so that you may be able to walk them safely outdoors.
+With a little patience, you can leash and harness train your rabbit so that you may be able to walk them safely outdoors.

 Rabbits throughout their lifespan share harnesses with other small animals like cats and ferrets, so search for “small animal harnesses” online or in your local pet store.
 You’ll have several options to choose from: